 The BHA is a strong supporter of teaching young people about the importance of science and the scientific method as a reliable route to knowledge and understanding about the Universe.
 We also support the teaching of evolution in all schools, both primary and secondary, as a fundamental idea underpinning the subject of biology.
-At the same time, we do not think that creationism and ‘intelligent design’ should be taught as scientific theories, because they are not.
+At the same time, we do not think that pseudoscientific ideas such as creationism and ‘intelligent design’ should be taught as scientific theories, because they are not.

 Over the course of the 21st century, the BHA has led the campaign in support of evolution being added to the primary national curriculum, and in opposition to creationism being taught in state schools.
-In September 2011, the BHA co-ordinated the ‘Teach evolution, not creationism’ campaign, which was also supported by organisations such as the Association for Science Education and the British Science Association, and by thirty leading scientists including Sir David Attenborough, Professor Colin Blakemore, Professor Richard Dawkins, Sir Paul Nurse and Revd Professor Michael Reiss.
+In September 2011, the BHA launched the ‘Teach evolution, not creationism’ campaign, which was also supported by organisations such as the Association for Science Education and the British Science Association, and by thirty leading scientists including Sir David Attenborough, Professor Colin Blakemore, Professor Richard Dawkins, Sir Paul Nurse and Revd Professor Michael Reiss.
 It was supported by an e-petition signed by almost 25,000 individuals.

-The scientific method has provided a consistently reliable way of finding answers, albeit provisional, to questions about the nature and behaviour of things.
+Science has provided a consistently reliable way of finding answers, albeit provisional, to questions about the nature and behaviour of things.
 It is rational, universal, enquiry- and evidence-based, and one of humanity’s greatest achievements.
 It is our position that the science curriculum in schools should make direct reference to the value of science as a way of finding out knowledge.
 It should cover the historical development of scientific method and discovery and its impact on society.
 The general contextual understanding this would provide is of greater importance for the majority of children who will not pursue a scientific specialism.
-It is also our position that non-scientific or un-evidenced theories or approaches should never be taught as if they were scientific or evidenced.
+It is also our position that non-scientific or un-evidenced theories or approaches should never be taught as if they are scientific or evidenced.